rapid-build-ui/cli/README.md

 # @rapid-build-ui/utils
-Set of automation tasks for Rapid Build UI components and utils.
+Set of automation tasks for Rapid Build UI components, utils and showcase.

 ## Installation